Today I’m answering some of your design questions, including a few specifically about window treatments!

 Something I truly love about the combination of natural blinds and long white panels is that it’s a really sweet and complimentary pairing of masculine and feminine, hard and soft.
 For that reason I think it’s one of the best window treatments you can have for a master bedroom where the balance between masculine and feminine can sometimes be hard to attain!

 I will caution you, though, that if you use natural shades in a bedroom or bathroom, you’ll want to line them!
 In the evening you can often see straight through them when your interior lights are on.
 Keep that in mind!

 It began 5 1/2 years ago when I decided to start this blog.
-You can read the first blog post here about “Finding our way home” when we started our now 11 yr journey to renovate our 1906 farmhouse.
+That was back when we started our now 11 yr journey to renovate our 1906 farmhouse.
 I knew then that I wanted to be able to speak to people who liked to DIY and who had an eye for old forgotten things.
 Who had desires to revamp and bring honor and life back into them.